davidsumsion/frilode/README.md

 ## Elevator Pitch
-Imagine Turro but for recreational vehicles!
+Imagine Turo but for recreational vehicles!
 Turro is an excellent and well built platform for renting out a personal car-- like Airbnb for cars.
 I want to create a website that allows and is focused on recreational vehicles.
 There needs to be a different platform from Turro as recreational vehicles require much more upkeep and require more attention than a car does.

 ## Design